genesys-samples/PredictiveEngagment/content/010-Introduction/_index.md

 ---
-title: "Qué es Predictive Engagement?"
+title: "What is Predictive Engagement?"
 chapter: true
 weight: 10
 ---

-# Qué es Predictive Engagement?
+# What is Predictive Engagement?
 ![header1](/images/header1.png)

-#### Genesys Predictive Engagement es una solución de captación de clientes basada en la nube y potenciada por IA que analiza los comportamientos de los visitantes en los sitios web, predice los resultados que los visitantes intentan conseguir y personaliza las interacciones para ayudar a los visitantes a conseguir esos resultados.
+#### Genesys Predictive Engagement is a cloud-based, AI-powered customer engagement solution that analyzes visitors' behaviors on websites, predicts the outcomes visitors are trying to achieve, and personalizes engagements to help visitors achieve those outcomes.

-#### Estas son algunas de las ventajas de Predictive Engagement:
+#### Here are a few of the benefits of Predictive Engagement:

 ![PredictiveEngagementBenefits](/images/PE1.jpg)